grafana/loki/docs/sources/getting-started/logcli.md

 The output of the log can be specified with the "-o" flag, for example, "-o raw" for the raw output format.

 The "query" command will output extra information about the query and its results, such as the API URL, set of common labels, and set of excluded labels.
 This extra information can be suppressed with the --quiet flag.

+By default we look over the last hour of data; use --since to modify or provide specific start and end times with --from and --to respectively.

+Notice that when using --from and --to then ensure to use RFC3339Nano time format, but without timezone at the end.
+The local timezone will be added automatically or if using --timezone flag.

+Example:

+  logcli query
+     --timezone=UTC
+     --from="2021-01-19T10:00:00Z"
+     --to="2021-01-19T20:00:00Z"
+     --output=jsonl
+     'my-query'

+The output is limited to 30 entries by default; use --limit to increase.

 While "query" does support metrics queries, its output contains multiple data points between the start and end query time.
-This output is used to build graphs, like what is seen in the Grafana Explore graph view.
+This output is used to build graphs, similar to what is seen in the Grafana Explore graph view.
 If you are querying metrics and just want the most recent data point (like what is seen in the Grafana Explore table view), then you should use the "instant-query" command instead.

 Flags:
       --help                  Show context-sensitive help (also try --help-long and --help-man).
       --version               Show application version.
-  -q, --quiet              Suppress query metadata.
+  -q, --quiet                 Suppress query metadata
-      --stats              Show query statistics.
-  -o, --output=default     Specify output mode [default, raw, jsonl]. raw suppresses log labels and timestamp.
+      --stats                 Show query statistics -o, --output=default        Specify output mode [default, raw, jsonl]. raw suppresses log labels and timestamp.
-  -z, --timezone=Local     Specify the timezone to use when formatting output timestamps [Local, UTC].
+  -z, --timezone=Local        Specify the timezone to use when formatting output timestamps [Local, UTC]
       --cpuprofile=""         Specify the location for writing a CPU profile.
       --memprofile=""         Specify the location for writing a memory profile.
       --addr="http://localhost:3100"
                               Server address.
 Can also be set using LOKI_ADDR env var.
       --username=""           Username for HTTP basic auth.
 Can also be set using LOKI_USERNAME env var.
       --password=""           Password for HTTP basic auth.
 Can also be set using LOKI_PASSWORD env var.
       --ca-cert=""            Path to the server Certificate Authority.
 Can also be set using LOKI_CA_CERT_PATH env var.
       --tls-skip-verify       Server certificate TLS skip verify.
       --cert=""               Path to the client certificate.
 Can also be set using LOKI_CLIENT_CERT_PATH env var.
       --key=""                Path to the client certificate key.
 Can also be set using LOKI_CLIENT_KEY_PATH env var.
       --org-id=""             adds X-Scope-OrgID to API requests for representing tenant ID.
 Useful for requesting tenant data when bypassing an auth gateway.
+      --bearer-token=""       adds the Authorization header Bearer to API requests for authentication purposes.
+Can also be set using LOKI_BEARER_TOKEN env var.
+      --bearer-token-file=""  adds the Authorization header Bearer to API requests for authentication purposes.
+Can also be set using LOKI_BEARER_TOKEN_FILE env var.
       --limit=30              Limit on number of entries to print.
       --since=1h              Lookback window.
-      --from=FROM          Start looking for logs at this absolute time (inclusive).
-      --to=TO              Stop looking for logs at this absolute time (exclusive).
-      --step=STEP          Query resolution step width, for metric queries.
+      --from=FROM             Start looking for logs at this absolute time (inclusive) --to=TO                 Stop looking for logs at this absolute time (exclusive) --step=STEP             Query resolution step width, for metric queries.
 Evaluate the query at the specified step over the time range.
       --interval=INTERVAL     Query interval, for log queries.
-Return entries at the specified interval, ignoring those between.
-                           **This parameter is experimental, please see Issue 1779**.
+Return entries at the specified interval, ignoring those between. **This parameter is experimental, please see Issue 1779**
-      --batch=1000         Query batch size to use until 'limit' is reached.
-      --forward            Scan forwards through logs.
+      --batch=1000            Query batch size to use until 'limit' is reached --forward               Scan forwards through logs.
-      --no-labels          Do not print any labels.
+      --no-labels             Do not print any labels
       --exclude-label=EXCLUDE-LABEL ...
                               Exclude labels given the provided key during output.
       --include-label=INCLUDE-LABEL ...
                               Include labels given the provided key during output.
-      --labels-length=0    Set a fixed padding to labels.
-      --store-config=""    Execute the current query using a configured storage from a given Loki configuration file.
+      --labels-length=0       Set a fixed padding to labels --store-config=""       Execute the current query using a configured storage from a given Loki configuration file.
-  -t, --tail               Tail the logs.
+      --colored-output        Show output with colored labels -t, --tail                  Tail the logs
-      --delay-for=0        Delay in tailing by number of seconds to accumulate logs for re-ordering.
+      --delay-for=0           Delay in tailing by number of seconds to accumulate logs for re-ordering
-      --colored-output     Show ouput with colored labels.

 Args:
   <query>  eg '{foo="bar",baz=~".*blip"} |~ ".*error.*"'